VisualSource/rusty-mc-launcher/docs/theme.md

 3. Replace `REPLACE_WITH_THEME_NAME` with the name of your theme.
 4. Replace `REPLACE_WITH_THEME_ID` with a id, its recommened to use a uuid/guid.
 4. Go to Settings -> System -> Apperance then click `Reload Themes` or restart launcher.

-> If you want to tweak the values for the theme check out [Tweakcn](https://tweakcn.com/editor/theme)